yajra/laravel-datatables-vite/README.md

-# Laravel DataTables with Vite
+# Laravel, DataTables, Bootstrap and Vite

-Get started with Laravel DataTables and Vite in a few minutes.
+Get started with Laravel, DataTables, Bootstrap and Vite in a few minutes.

-> Note: The scripts relies on bootstrap styles.

 ## Installation